-One family of super-resolution techniques are the super-resolution localization microscopy techniques, which comprise Photoactivated Localization Microscopy (PALM), Stochastic Optical Resolution Microscopy (STORM) and DNAbased Point Accumulation for Imaging in Nanoscale Topography (DNA-PAINT).
+One family of super-resolution techniques is the super-resolution localization microscopy techniques, which comprise Photoactivated Localization Microscopy (PALM), Stochastic Optical Resolution Microscopy (STORM) and DNA-based Point Accumulation for Imaging in Nanoscale Topography (DNA-PAINT).

 These techniques are able to temporally isolate single fluorophores from a group and take advantage of our ability to localize these fluorophores to sub-diffraction-limited spots.
-By individually localizing single fluorophores and reconstructing them into one image, a super resolved image can be genereated that effectively breaks the diffraction limit.
+By individually localizing single fluorophores and reconstructing them into one image, a super-resolved image can be generated that effectively breaks the diffraction limit.

 Structured Illumination Microscopy (SIM) and the high-speed alternative instant SIM (iSIM), can halve the resolution limit of conventional light microscopy.

 However, unlike other super-resolution methods, iSIM can capture images at up to 100Hz, and with a greater degree of optical sectioning (rejection of out-of-focus light).
 This enables iSIM to generate 3D + time super-resolved images deep into biological structures, all while using conventional fluorescent dyes and molecules.